 Alexander “Stallitix” Stallings – Artist Fellow

 Stallitix is a multitalented artist who joined the artist community at Elementz in 2016.
-His background is in theatre and spoken word and he is currently very active in live finger drumming using the electronic beat production device known as “Machine.”
-Alex teaches members of Elementz how to produce using Machine but he also encourages members and other musicians to come together to create during weekly jam sessions.
-You can also find Alex performing live using his Machine during our Artist Showcases!
+His background is in theatre and spoken word and Alex is also very active in live finger drumming using the electronic production device known as “Machine.”
+You can find Alex performing live using his Machine during our Artist Showcases and community performances!